ulises-c/OnShape-DocuReader/docs/AUTO_SPEC.md

 - [bomToCSV.js] TODO: Check for edge cases, e.g. commas, quotes in values
 - [element-actions.js] NOTE: The UI uses `.full-extract-btn` (see element-list-renderer.js).
 Keep selector in
 - [airtable-upload-view.js] TODO: Implement actual cancellation if using streaming upload
+- [document-detail-view.js] NOTE: avoid any inline styles here so layout remains controlled by CSS and responds to
 - [document-detail-view.js] NOTE: Currently does 2 checks, if it is a BLOB or not any of the main types, which is
 - [document-detail-view.js] NOTE: We fetch elements via the version endpoint
 - [pagination-renderer.js] NOTE: OnShape's /documents endpoint doesn't include folder names directly